y-js/y-websockets-client/README.md

   connector: {
     name: 'websockets-client', // choose the websockets-client connector
     room: 'Textarea-example-dev',
+	// socket: http://localhost:1234 // Pass socket object to use
 	// url: http://localhost:1234 // the connection endpoint (see y-websockets-server)
 	// if `url` is not set, the default connection endpoint is chosen
 	// (provided by the i5 chair of informatics, RTWH University)